CollabCodeTech/ebook-curso-basico-html-css-javascript/ebook/ebook.md

 ![Os componentes do container estão um do lado do outro](img/1-main-stage.png)

-Use a propriedade `flex-direction` com o valor `column` para deixar s componentes do nosso container um abaixo do outro:
+Use a propriedade `flex-direction` com o valor `column` para deixar os componentes do nosso container um abaixo do outro:

 ```css
 .main-stage {